adam-beckett-1999/Semaphore-Discord-Bot/README.md

 # Semaphore-Discord-Bot

-A Discord bot that bridges Discord interactions with SemaphoreUI automation, allowing users to trigger Ansible playbooks directly from Discord using interactive buttons.
+A Discord bot that bridges Discord interactions with SemaphoreUI automation, allowing users to trigger Ansible playbooks and other automated scripting directly from Discord using interactive buttons.

 ## Overview

 This project is implemented in **Node.js** using [discord.js](https://discord.js.org/).
-It provides a persistent Discord bot that supports slash commands and interactive buttons to trigger SemaphoreUI webhooks directly from Discord.
+It provides a persistent Discord bot that supports slash commands and interactive buttons to trigger SemaphoreUI webhooks directly from Discord, and works in tandem with the Interactions Endpoint Bot to allow Ansible/Semaphore Automations to be run.

 ![Bot Demo](demo.gif)